American ‘Playboy’ Model Antje Utgaard Goes Fully Nude In New Pic

 “That birthday suit though,” another fan chimed in.

-Meanwhile a third fan wrote that Antje is very beautiful and he is madly in love with her.
+Meanwhile, a third fan wrote that Antje is very beautiful and he is madly in love with her.

 “You are not human, you are an angel from heaven,” he added.